BURNLEY VS. LIVERPOOL

 Premier League | Turf Moor

-Kickoff is set for 3:00PM GMT/10:00PM EST tomorrow, and television listings for the match can be found on LiveSoccerTV.
-In the meantime, we'll be keeping you updated with all the buildup to the game, including team news as it's released, our live matchday thread, and post-match recaps from The Liverpool Offside staff.
-If you want to join the discussion, sign up for an SB Nation account to have your say on the action as it happens.
+Kickoff is set for 2PM GMT/9AM EST tomorrow.
+In the meantime, The Liverpool Offside team will keep you updated with all of the team news and match buildup as it becomes available, along with providing a matchday liveblog and post-match recaps and reaction.
+If you want to join the discussion, sign up for an SB Nation account and have your say on the action as it happens.